faisalmemon/ios-crash-dump-analysis-book/markdown/FailedCrashes.md

 # Failed Crashes

-In this chapter we discuss _Failed_ Crashes.
+In this chapter we discuss _Failed_ \index{crash!failed}Crashes.
 That is those crashes which did not end up with a proper crash report returned to us.
 Sometimes this happens due to the third party crash reporting framework that is faulty.
 In this chapter we focus on first party reasons for failed crashes, and explain some scenarios that can be the cause.

 ## Signal handling failures